-Belgium has a total of 6 detention centres, commonly referred to as “closed centres”: the 127bis repatriation centre, to which the closed family units have been attached; the “Caricole” near Brussels Airport; and 4 Centres for Illegal Aliens located in Bruges (CIB), in Merksplas near Antwerp (CIM), in Vottem near Liege (CIV) and in Holsbeek (near Leuven).
+Belgium has a total of 6 detention centres, commonly referred to as “closed centres”: the 127bis repatriation centre, to which the closed family units have been attached; the “Caricole” near Brussels Airport; and 4 “Centres for Illegal Aliens” – as the authorities define them – located in Bruges (CIB), in Merksplas near Antwerp (CIM), in Vottem near Liège (CIV) and in Holsbeek (near Leuven).
 In addition to the Caricole building, there are also some smaller Centres for Inadmissible Passengers (INAD centres) in the five regional airports that are Schengen border posts.
 Unlike the open reception centres, the detention centres fall under the authority of the Immigration Office.
-The provisions of the Reception Conditions Directive are still not applicable to them.

 Information provided by the Immigration Office, February 2022.